Enak1n/CalculatorWPF/README.md

 # CalculatorWPF
 It is very simple application with using WPF.
-That's app was created onlu for learning what WPF is and how it works.
+That's app was created only for learning what WPF is and how it works.
-In future it will be more interesting projects.
+There will be more interesting projects in the future.

 ![](/src/Preview.jpg)